PriyaMnnit/PromptAI/README.md

-# Promptopia
+# PromptAI

 Link: (https://promptopia-app-nu.vercel.app/)

-Promptopia is an open-source AI prompting tool designed to cater to the modern world's creative needs.
+PromptAI is an open-source AI prompting tool designed to cater to the modern world's creative needs.
 It provides users with a platform to discover, create, and share creative prompts that can spark inspiration and fuel their artistic endeavors.
 Whether you're a writer, artist, musician, or anyone seeking creative ideas, Promptopia is the place to be!

 ## Features